-- 1. Employees hired prior to July 1, 2007, and working a regular schedule of four (4) or more hours per day qualify for the insurance benefits defined in Sections B,C,D,E,F, and G of this article. - 2.
-Employees hired on or after July 1, 2007, are required to work 30 or more hours per week to qualify for the insurance benefits defined in Sections B, C, D, E, F, and G of this article. - 3.
-Employees hired on or after July 1, 2007, working less than 30 or more hours per week, qualify for the insurance benefits defined in Sections F and G of this article.
+- 1. Employees regularly scheduled 30 or more hours per week to qualify for the insurance benefits defined in Sections B, C, D, E, F, and G of this article. - 2.
+Employees regularly scheduled less than 30 or more hours per week qualify for the insurance benefits defined in Sections F and G of this article.